EdwardDeaver/ControlMyLights/README.md

    - colorHex: String - 6 character hex string

 2. SocketIO(/colordata)(Token protected)
-   - "userHash": MD5 of IP ADDRESS,
+   - "userHash": MD5 of UUID given and stored as cookie,
    - "hexCode": 7 character hex string "#AABBCC"
+   - "hex": True/False - Is the value coming from the buttons (False) or the custom color picker (True)

 ## ARDUINO SCHEMA